GNOME/gobject-introspection/docs/website/tools/g-ir-scanner.rst

 --warn-error
     Make warnings be fatal errors.

+--strict
+    Display warnings for introspectable API that may present issues when consumed by known language bindings.

 --format=FORMAT
     This parameters decides which the resulting format will be used.
 The default value is gir.